Welcome to Powdermill Nature Reserve

 Carnegie Museum of Natural History Pennsylvania Unconventional Natural Gas Wells Geodatabase

 Download the latest version, containing records through September 30, 2015.

 New Educational Programming

 Powdermill was established in 1956 to serve as a field station of Carnegie Museum of Natural History for long-term studies of natural populations—their life histories, behaviors, and ecological relationships.

 Powdermill Nature Reserve is both a place and a philosophy.
 It stands as a symbol of the human vision—both scientist and philanthropist alike.
 The museum's need for a natural area which could be used as a laboratory and preserved for the study of natural processes was understood and outlined in 1948 by Dr. M. Graham Netting (pictured at right), then Assistant Director of Carnegie Museum of Natural History.
 Since he believed the Ligonier Valley to be the finest natural area in western Pennsylvania, he personally instituted a search for a suitable site for his vision.

-The reserve is used by scientists to monitor and study changes in the local ecology and wildlife populations.
-It has served as a refuge for many plants and animals which, as a result of habitat distruction, are now becoming increasingly rare in our region as their habitats are destroyed.
+The Reserve is used by scientists to monitor and study changes in the local ecology and wildlife populations.
+It has served as a refuge for many plants and animals which, as a result of habitat destruction, are now becoming increasingly rare in our region as their habitats are destroyed.

-Today, more than 56 years later, it is far more beautiful than when it was established, due to the natural growth of protected vegetation and the efforts of many supporters.
+Today, more than half a century later, it is far more beautiful than when it was established, due to the natural growth of protected vegetation and the efforts of many supporters.